CosmoStat/shapepipe/docs/wiki/canfar.md

 https://arbutus-canfar.cloud.computecanada.ca/project/instances.

 For `ShapePipe` we use the following instance:
-- `ShapePipe2`:
+- `shapepipe2`:
 - 90 GB RAM
 - 20 GB Disk
 - 8 CPUs
-- Flavour: c8-90gb-186
+- Flavour: c8-60gb-186
 - IP Address: 206.12.92.159

 ### Available Snapshots

-All snapshots are listed here: https://arbutus-canfar.cloud.computecanada.ca/project/images Snapshots created from the `ShapePipe2` instance are typically called `ShapePipe2-mk-<date>`.
+All snapshots are listed here: https://arbutus-canfar.cloud.computecanada.ca/project/images Snapshots created from the `ShapePipe2` instance are conveniently called `ShapePipe2-<date>`, but other names can be chosen.

-Note that if `vos` down- or up-loads to the `canfar` storage are performed by a job, this requires a `cadc` certificate, which is valid for 10 days.
-In that case, a snapshot will not function anymore later than 10 days after its creation.
+Note that if `vos` down- or up-loads to the `canfar` VOSPACE storage are performed by a job, this requires a `cadc` certificate, which is valid for 10 days.
+In that case, a snapshot will be essentially useless after that period, and should be deleted.

-## Virtual Machine
+## Virtual Machines

-The virtual machine (VM) is a space where we can install software under a given Linux distribution with given CPU, RAM and storage limits.
+A virtual machine (VM) is a space where we can install software under a given Linux distribution with given CPU, RAM and storage limits.
 Once we are happy with a given set-up we can freeze these conditions (*i.e.* all the software versions *etc.* currently installed) by creating a *snapshot* that acts like a container for the VM.
 Jobs can then be submitted through the batch system using a given snapshot.

 In general the processing should be done through the batch system and not run directly on the VM.
 However, tests of the VM and the code to be submitted can be run in (interactive mode)[interactive(-mode] on the VM.

+### Set up

-The following steps show how to set up a VM.
+The following steps show how to set up a VM that can run `ShapePipe` jobs.
+In general, this only needs to be done once, after that the VM is available for further use.

 1. Create a VM: